rhysseddon/Flags-Quiz-MS2-Project-/TESTING.md

 #### Return to [README.md](README.md)

 ## Favicon
-- A purple flag should display as the favicon once the page has loaded.
+- A purple flag must display as the favicon once the page has loaded.

 ![Image](assets/images/readme-images/favicon-screenshot.png)

 ## Background Image
-- The background image should be displayed at all times.
+- The background image must be displayed at all times.

 ![Image](assets/images/map-image.jpg)

+## Font
+- The font Cinzel must be the only font used thought the site.

 ## Start Modal
-- On load a central popup modal should appear over the game.
+- On load a central popup modal must appear over the game.
-- The modal should have background colour of `#df9a57` and the font Cinzel.
+- The modal must have background colour of `#df9a57`.
-- The modal should display the centralised text "Welcome!, Match the correct country to the flag" and below a "Begin" button.
+- The modal must display the centralised text "Welcome!, Match the correct country to the flag" and below a "Begin" button.
-- When the begin button is clicked the background colour should flash #5abcb9 and start modal should disappear.
+- When the "Begin" button is clicked the background colour must flash #5abcb9 and the start modal must disappear.

 ![Image](assets/images/readme-images/start-modal.png)

 ## Header
-- The reset button should display on left hand side, with the background colour of `#df9a57` and the font Cinzel.
+- The "Reset" button must display on left hand side, with the background colour of `#df9a57`.
-- When clicked the reset button background colour should flash #5abcb9 and should reset the game flags, flag count and score.
+- When clicked the "Reset" button background colour must flash #5abcb9 and must reset the game flags, flag count and score.
-- The title of the game "Flags quiz" should display in the centre in the font Cinzel.
+- The title of the game "Flags Quiz" must display in the centre.
-- On the right side the flag count should display "Flag: *current flag/Number of flags*" In the font Cinzel.
+- On the right side the flag count must display "Flag: *current flag/Number of flags*".
-- Below the flag count the score "Score: *number of times correct answer given* ".
-In the font Cinzel.
+- Below the flag count the score must display "Score: *number of times correct answer given*".

 ![Image](assets/images/readme-images/header-screenshot.png)

 ## Start
- - A central container should display a country flag.
+ - A central container must display a country flag.
- - Below the flag should be 4 buttons they should have the background colour of `#df9a57` and font Cinzel.
+ - Below the flag must be 4 buttons they must have the background colour of `#df9a57`.
- - The buttons should contain the text of 3 random countries and 1 country that matches the flag above.
+ - The buttons must contain the text of 3 random countries and 1 country that matches the flag above.
- - The text within the 4 buttons should display in a different order every time the page is refreshed and when the reset button is clicked.
+ - The text within the 4 buttons must display in a different order every time the page is refreshed and when the reset button is clicked.
- - The flag count should display "Flag: 0/*Number of flags*" and below it the score "Score: 0".
+ - The flag count must display "Flag: 0/*Number of flags*" and below it the score "Score: 0".

  ![Image](assets/images/readme-images/start-screenshot.png)

 ## Playing the Game

 ### Correct Input
-- A correct input should be when the button clicked matches the country of the flag displayed in the central container.
+ - A correct input must be when the button clicked matches the country of the flag displayed in the central container.
- - When a correct input is given the button that was clicked background colour should turn green.
+ - When a correct input is given the button that was clicked background colour must turn green.
- - After a 2 second delay, the flag count should increase by 1, the score should increase by 1 and a new flag should appear.
+ - After a 2 second delay, the flag count must increase by 1, the score must increase by 1 and a new flag must appear.

  ![Image](assets/images/readme-images/correct-screenshot.png)

 ### Incorrect Input
- - An incorrect input should be when the button clicked does not match the country of the flag displayed in the central container.
+ - An incorrect input must be when the button clicked does not match the country of the flag displayed in the central container.
- - When a correct input is given the button that was clicked background colour should turn red, the button that matches the country of the flag displayed in the central container should turn green.
+ - When a correct input is given the button that was clicked background colour should turn red, the button that matches the country of the flag displayed in the central container must turn green.
- - After a 2 second delay, the flag count should increase by 1 and a new flag should appear.
+ - After a 2 second delay, the flag count must increase by 1 and a new flag must appear.

  ![Image](assets/images/readme-images/incorrect-screenshot.png)

  ## End Modal

- - Once the flag count has reached the maxiumum number of flags available, the end modal should appear.
+ - Once the flag count has reached the maxiumum number of flags available, the end modal must appear.
-- The modal should have background colour of `#df9a57` and the font Cinzel.
+ - The modal must have background colour of `#df9a57`.
-- If the users score is less than 50% of the flag count the modal should display the centralised text "Bad Luck!, and below that "You Scored: *Their score*/*Number of flags* "
+ - If the users score is less than 50% of the flag count the modal must display the centralised text "Bad Luck!, and below that "You Scored: *Their score*/*Number of flags* "
-- If the users score is more than 50% of the flag count the modal should display the centralised text "Well Done!, and below that "You Scored: *Their score*/*Number of flags* "
+ - If the users score is more than 50% of the flag count the modal must display the centralised text "Well Done!, and below that "You Scored: *Their score*/*Number of flags* "
-- Below the text should be a central restart button.
+ - Below the text must be a central restart button.
-- When the restart button is clicked the background colour should flash `#5abcb9`, the modal should disappear and the flag count and score should reset to 0 and the first flag should be displayed again.
+ - When the restart button is clicked the background colour smust flash `#5abcb9`, the modal must disappear and the flag count and score must reset to 0 and the first flag must be displayed again.

 ![Image](assets/images/readme-images/end-modal-screenshot.png)

 ## Desktop view

-Website should appear as follows on a desktop:
+Website must appear as follows on a desktop:

 ![Image](assets/images/readme-images/desktop-screenshot.png)

 ## Tablet View

-Website should appear as follows on a tablet (example used Ipad):
+Website must appear as follows on a tablet (example used Ipad):

 ![Image](assets/images/readme-images/tablet-view-screenshot.png)